Equator: Equatorial countries and territories

-The Equator passes through the land of 11 sovereign states.
+The equator passes over approximately 8714 km of land (21.7%) and 31,361 km of sea (78.3%).
+It passes through the land of eleven sovereign states.
 Indonesia is the country straddling the greatest length of the equatorial line across both land and sea.
-Starting at the prime meridian and heading eastwards, the Equator passes through:
+Starting at the Prime Meridian and heading eastwards, the equator passes through:

-The Equator also passes through the territorial seas of three countries: Maldives (south of Gaafu Dhaalu Atoll), Kiribati (south of Buariki Island), and the United States (south of Baker Island).
+The equator also passes through the territorial seas of three countries: Maldives (south of Gaafu Dhaalu Atoll), Kiribati (south of Buariki Island), and the United States (south of Baker Island).

-Despite its name, no part of Equatorial Guinea lies on the Equator.
-However, its island of Annobón is 155 km south of the Equator, and the rest of the country lies to the north.
-France, Norway (Bouvet Island), and the United Kingdom are the other three Northern Hemisphere-based countries which have territories in the Southern Hemisphere.
+Despite its name, no part of Equatorial Guinea lies on the equator.
+However, its island of Annobón is 155 km south of the equator, and the rest of the country lies to the north.
+France (Mayotte, Réunion), Norway (Bouvet Island), and the United Kingdom (British Antarctic Territory, British Indian Ocean Territory, Falkland Islands, Pitcairn Islands, Saint Helena, Ascension and Tristan da Cunha, South Georgia and the South Sandwich Islands) are the other three Northern Hemisphere-based countries which have territories in the Southern Hemisphere.

 Equatorial seasons and climate

 Seasons result from the tilt of Earth's axis away from a line perpendicular to the plane of its revolution around the Sun.
 Throughout the year, the Northern and Southern hemispheres are alternately turned either toward or away from the Sun, depending on Earth's position in its orbit.
 The hemisphere turned toward the Sun receives more sunlight and is in summer, while the other hemisphere receives less sun and is in winter (see solstice).

 At the equinoxes, Earth's axis is perpendicular to the Sun rather than tilted toward or away, meaning that day and night are both about 12 hours long across the whole of Earth.

 Near the equator, this means the variation in the strength of solar radiation is different relative to the time of year than it is at higher latitudes: maximum solar radiation is received during the equinoxes, when a place at the equator is under the subsolar point at high noon, and the intermediate seasons of spring and autumn occur at higher latitudes; and the minimum occurs during both solstices, when either pole is tilted towards or away from the sun, resulting in either summer or winter in both hemispheres.
 This also results in a corresponding movement of the equator away from the subsolar point, which is then situated over or near the relevant tropic circle.
 Nevertheless, temperatures are high year-round due to the Earth's axial tilt of 23.5° not being enough to create a low minimum midday declination to sufficiently weaken the Sun's rays even during the solstices.
 High year-round temperatures extend to about 25° north or south of the equator, although the moderate seasonal temperature difference is defined by the opposing solstices (as it is at higher latitudes) near the poleward limits of this range.